sguox002/leetcode/leetcode-all.md

 <<-1658	Minimum Operations to Reduce X to Zero    		29.3%	Medium
 problem: remove either end and subtract it from x. return the min number of operation.
 - no need dp.
 - at the last it will remove some elements from both ends.
-So it is equivalent to find the longest window sum=tsum-x. this can be done using sliding window or hashmap.
+So it is equivalent to find the longest window sum=tsum-x. (find the longest window with sum=tsum-target. this can be done using sliding window + hashmap.
 ->>

 <<-1657	Determine if Two Strings Are Close    		50.0%	Medium